Java Embedding Plugin Readme (12/2006)

 II) Requirements

-The Java Embedding Plugin is now bundled with Firefox 1.5.0.X, Firefox 2.X, Camino 1.X and Seamonkey.
-So if you're using one of these browsers, you don't need to install the Java Embedding Plugin, though you may wish to replace the bundled version of the Java Embedding Plugin with a more recent version (for which see the next section).
+As mentioned above, the Java Embedding Plugin has for the last few years been bundled with current Mac distributions of all the Mozilla browsers -- Firefox, Seamonkey and Camino.
+So if you're using one of these browsers, you don't need to install the Java Embedding Plugin.
+But you may wish to replace the bundled version of the Java Embedding Plugin with a more recent version (for which see the next section).

-1. Control-click on your browser and choose "Show Package Contents".
+1. Control-click (or right-click) on the browser binary and choose "Show Package Contents".

-2. Browse to the Contents/MacOS/plugins directory and delete JavaEmbeddingPlugin.bundle and MRJPlugin.plugin.
+2. Browse to the Contents/MacOS/plugins folder and delete JavaEmbeddingPlugin.bundle and MRJPlugin.plugin.

 IV) How Does the Java Embedding Plugin Work?

-The Java Embedding Plugin works at a low level -- the same as that of Apple's old Java Embedding Framework (which still provides Java 1.3.1 functionality) and the "OJI Plugin" that Sun makes available with its Java Plugin on other platforms (but which Apple chose not to port).
+The Java Embedding Plugin works at a low level -- the same as that of Apple's old Java Embedding Framework (which still provides Java 1.3.1 functionality on OS X Tiger) and the "OJI Plugin" that Sun makes available with its Java Plugin on other platforms (but which Apple chose not to port).
 Basically, it uses the (C-based) Java Native Interface to bootstrap the JVM, then uses Java code to create an environment that can host an applet.
-For Cocoa-based browsers (like Camino) that's pretty much all that's needed.
-But much more is required to support Carbon-based browsers (like Firefox and Seamonkey).

 The Java Embedding Plugin uses many undocumented APIs in the AppKit Framework and in Apple's Java Virtual Machine (whose code is in the JavaVM Framework).
 I make no apologies for this -- without it my work would have been impossible.
 But it means that the Java Embedding Plugin is more likely to break on future releases of OS X and of Apple's JVM than an app that uses only published APIs.